solana-turbin3/Q3T_Sol_Kwdila/secret-hitler/README.md

 # Secret Hitler Board Game on Solana

-This document outlines the on-chain implementation of the popular board game Secret Hitler using Solana's blockchain.
-The game integrates off-chain components for role assignment and deck shuffling, with future plans to incorporate Zero-Knowledge Proofs (ZKPs) for complete on-chain management.
+onchain implementation of the popular board game Secret Hitler using Solana's blockchain.
+The game integrates off-chain components for role assignment and deck shuffling.

+## Player Inactivity

+The official game rules have been cafully followed and some gaps have been filled such as player inactivity.
+Games can be set up with a required entry deposit which will be returned if the player completes the game regardless of game outcome.
+If a player is inactive past there turn period, then over players (or any signer) is insentivesed to call the "[Eliminate Player](./anchor-program/programs/secret-hitler/src/instructions/eliminate_player.rs) instruction which automatically kicks out inactive players from the game and their deposit and/or bet will be later distributed amongst the remaining active players at the end of the game.

+This solutions uses game theory to eliminate the need for an offchain game server or cron job to continuesly listen to the game events.

+## Solana-SDK

+The [solana-sdk](./backend/src/solana.rs) has been utilized to interact with the anchor program and partially sign a transaction.
+This is to make sure that the game can only begin when the needed information has been recorded in the SQLite database in memory.

 ## Game Overview